Beyond Bruises: Understanding Intimate Partner Violence as a Liberty Crime

 It acknowledges the threat and damage psychological harm can cause: The primary injury in domestic violence isn't physical bruises—it's the destruction of autonomy, dignity, and selfhood.
 Survivors often describe feeling like they've lost their sense of self—that they can't think clearly or trust their own perceptions, resulting in an increased reliance on the abusive partner.
 By shifting our focus toward the impact of psychological harm, we validate what victims have always known—that the worst abuse often leaves no visible marks.

-It provides a legal framework for early and effective intervention: When we increase our understanding of the nuanced and complex nature of intimate partner violence, we gain a clearer understanding that relational abuse is far more than an anger management issue or “mutual conflict.”
+It provides a legal framework for early and effective intervention: When we increase our understanding of the nuanced and complex nature of intimate partner violence, we gain a clearer understanding that relational abuse is far more than an anger management issue or a reflection of “mutual conflict.”
 Only when intimate partner violence is understood as a liberty crime can we begin to craft legal remedies that accurately and effectively address the core problem.

 It aligns intimate partner violence with other human rights violations: Domestic abuse shares essential features with other recognized human rights abuses: hostage-taking, kidnapping, stalking, harassment, torture, and false imprisonment.
 In each case, the victim's liberty is systematically constrained, their dignity violated, and their autonomy destroyed through ongoing tactics of control and intimidation.
 We already criminalize these behaviors in other contexts—a stranger who monitors someone's movements, controls their finances, isolates them from family or friends, and threatens them if they try to leave would be charged with serious crimes.
-Why should it be different when the perpetrator is an intimate partner?
+Why should it be different when the perpetrator is a partner?
 Recognizing the hallmark characteristic of intimate partner violence means extending the same human rights protections to domestic violence victims that we afford victims of other forms of captivity and control.
 It says: your freedom matters—especially in your own home.

 Calling intimate partner violence a liberty crime isn't just semantic—it's about fundamentally reorienting how we understand and respond to relational abuse.
 It moves us away from the outdated domestic violence framework that focuses narrowly on physical incidents and toward a human rights framework that recognizes the ongoing deprivation of freedom, autonomy, and dignity.
 When we label the abuse for what it really is—a systematic attack on a person's fundamental liberty—we can finally respond to it with the seriousness it deserves.
 Because taking away someone's freedom, whether through physical confinement or psychological domination, is one of the gravest harms one human being can inflict on another.